Skip to content

 Verify Input

-Before starting your Boltz prediction you should see the following files in your working directory:
+After running mmseqs2 and before starting your Boltz prediction you should see the following files in your working directory:

 Screenshot